DCotterill/halixia-hugo/content/ma/friends-for-rent-1030.md

 layout: static
 ---

-Learn more about friends for rent
+Learn more about friends for rent.

 Learn more about being a rent a friend, where you get paid to keep someone company, give advice, or just be someone for them to spend time with, earn money while getting to make new friends.